Experience UCF Downtown

 HIV Testing and Counseling: Get free and confidential test results in 15-minutes and learn different ways to keep yourself safe.

-Condom Availability: Condoms are always free and will be available in multiple locations on-campus (to be announced soon).
+Condom Availability: Condoms are always free and will be available in multiple locations on-campus including outside of Student Health/Counseling and Psychological Services downtown offices and inside RWC@Downtown.

 FreshU Cooking Demonstrations and Classes: Learn how to incorporate fruits and veggies into your diet in a fun and delicious way while staying within your budget.

 Orlando’s diverse culinary landscape is a haven for foodies.
-Hundreds of restaurants are located within a short distance of UCF Downtown, but the campus will also include several dining options.
-For those with a real passion for delicious delights, Valencia College’s Walt Disney World School of Hospitality and Culinary Arts will be based at the campus.
+Hundreds of restaurants are located within a short distance of UCF Downtown, but the campus also includes several dining options.

-Subway’s Fresh Forward restaurant will incorporate new décor including USB charging stations, digital menu boards and a remote order pick-up area.
+Subway’s Fresh Forward restaurant incorporates new décor including USB charging stations, digital menu boards and a remote order pick-up area.

-Dunkin’ will provide a modern atmosphere with new and innovative technologies and design, including mobile ordering.
+Dunkin’ provides a modern atmosphere with new and innovative technologies and design, including mobile ordering.

 Qdoba Mexican Eats continues its history with UCF and will feature fresh menu choices including made to order burritos, salads, quesadillas and more.

-UCF Libraries will be part of the UCF Downtown community providing important services to students, faculty and staff.
-Services provided on the campus will include:
+UCF Libraries is part of the UCF Downtown community providing important services to students, faculty and staff.
+Services provided on the campus include:

 - Checkout of books, DVDs, and course reserves